 Meanwhile, Third Earth had descended into chaos.
 The forces Mumm-Ra had unleashed were restless, baying for innocent blood, and only one thing could stop them now.
-The only hope for the planet was that Lion-O would be able to stop Mumm-Ra from collecting the ingredient that gave the Curse of Sekh its full power.
+The only hope for the planet was that Lion-O would be able to stop Mumm-Ra before it was too late.

 And, in the sky, a sinister-looking cloud hovered, glowing with a scarlet light.
 It seemed to be the essence of evil made visible by Mumm-Ra's sorcery, looming over the planet, waiting for the moment when the Curse was unleashed, waiting for Mumm-Ra to complete his dreadful ritual.
 It was a sight no good Third Earthling could stand and, all over the planet, Wollos, Bolkins, Warrior Maidens and many others were united in prayer.

 "Give it up, Lion-O!"
-S-s-slythe hissed.
+Slithe hissed.
 "We Mutantsss hold all the cardsssssss!"

 Lion-O's only response was to raise the Sword of Omens and send a blast of energy at the Reptilian Mutant.
-It struck the floor at S-s-slythe's feet, causing him to recoil from the impact, before steadying himself and launching himself at Lion-O. The Lord of the Thundercats silently cursed himself for forgetting how tough a Reptilian's skin could be.
+Slithe recoiled from the impact, before steadying himself and launching himself at Lion-O. The Lord of the Thundercats silently cursed himself for forgetting how tough a Reptilian's skin could be.
 But he wasn't beaten yet.
-He dodged out of the way and ran towards the wall - maybe he could at least take out Monkian and Jackalman.
+He dodged out of the way and ran towards the wall, thinking maybe he could at least take out Vultureman, Monkian and Jackalman.

 "Hah!"
 Jackalman spat.
 "Don't be a fool!
 Monkian, get him!"
-It was pretty much what Lion-O had expected - Jackalman had never been one to fight of his own free will - and, as Monkian made ready to jump at him, he swung clear and kicked the Monkey Mutant full in the chest.
+It was pretty much what Lion-O had expected - Jackalman had never been one to fight of his own free will - and, as Monkian made ready to jump at him, he swung clear and kicked the Simian full in the chest.
 Monkian fell, winded, and stared up at Lion-O as he retracted his claw and jumped down, landing with a soft thud.
-The next thing the Mutant knew, he and Jackalman were being hauled up by Lion-O and held in a rather unceremonious fashion.
+The next thing Monkian knew, he, Jackalman and Vultureman were being hauled up by Lion-O and held in a rather unceremonious fashion.

 "Give it up, you scum!"
 Lion-O growled, slamming their heads together as hard as he could and dumping them on the floor.
-As they lay dazed, Lion-O turned his attention to S-s-slythe.
-This would take a little more planning as the Reptilian was very cunning and his claws and tail could do someone a serious injury . . .
+As they lay dazed, Lion-O turned his attention to Slithe.
+This would take a little more planning as the Reptilian was very cunning and his claws and tail could do someone a serious injury.